ccbrown/codex/README.md

-This is the repository for Codex.
+This is the repository for CodeX.
 It's a light-weight, fully functional programmer's text editor.

-Don't be thrown off by the directory / filenames.
-"BetterEdit" was a temporary working name until I decided on "Codex".